scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Bootstrapping ability

-SCION avoids circular dependencies during network bootstrapping.
-One goal is that the SCION network can start up even after large outages or attacks, in addition to avoiding cascades of outages caused by fragile interdependencies.
-This section lists the concepts SCION uses to prevent circular dependencies:
+SCION uses the following mechanisms to avoid circular dependcencies during bootstrapping, and to provide resiliency after systemic failures:

 - Neighbor-based path discovery: Path discovery in SCION is performed by the beaconing mechanism.
 In order to participate in this process, an AS only needs to be aware of its direct neighbors.
 As long as no path segments are available, communicating with the neighboring ASes is possible with the one-hop path type which does not rely on any path information.
 SCION uses these *one-hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
 The One-Hop Path Type is described in more detail in {{I-D.dekater-scion-dataplane}}.
 - Path reversal: In SCION, every path is reversible.
 That is, the receiver of a packet can reverse the path in the packet header in order to produce a reply packet without having to perform a path lookup.
 Such a packet follows the original packet's path backwards.
-- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's TRC and certificates) that is needed to verify any message it sends.
-This (together with the path reversal) means that the receiver of a message can always obtain all this material by contacting the sender, thereby avoiding circular dependencies between the PKI and connectivity.<br>
+- Availability of certificates: Every entity is required to be in possession of all cryptographic material including the ISD's TRC and AS certificates, in order to verify any message it sends.
+This together with the path reversal means that the receiver of a message can always obtain all this material by contacting the sender.<br>

 **Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see {{I-D.dekater-scion-pki}}.